MIchael-Dolgov/mnist_neural_network/README.md

-Neural Network from scratch which uses only numpy and matplotlib libraries
+Neural Network from scratch which uses only numpy library